SeverinAlexB/ln-verifymessagejs/README.md

 # ln-verifymessagejs

-A simple library to derive Lightning Network node public keys from signed messages.
-No need for a running Lightning Network node.
+A simple library to derive Lightning Network node ids from signed messages.
+No need for running Lightning Network node.
 Everything is done in js.

 ## Install